Santa Maria al Monte dei Cappuccini, Turin: From the 18th century to the present day

 Although it was recognised as a place of fundamental importance for controlling the eastern access to Turin, the French failed to conquer it during the notorious siege of Turin in 1706, but did bombard it.

+A toret drinking fountain at Monte dei Cappuccini.

 Then, in 1799, Monte dei Cappuccini was chosen by the Austro-Russian troops as the location for the artillery that was to bombard Turin if the French, once again occupying the city, offered resistance.
 The church received only one hit, an event commemorated with a cannonball lodged on the church wall, not far from the one lodged to commemorate that of 1706.